Bruno S.: Life

 Schleinstein was featured in a documentary, Bruno der Schwarze – Es blies ein Jäger wohl in sein Horn (1970).
 When Werner Herzog saw the film, he promptly cast Schleinstein (under the name Bruno S.) as his lead actor in The Enigma of Kaspar Hauser (1974), though he had no acting experience, and the historical figure he portrayed was only in his teens.
 Richard Eder wrote in his review of the film, "None of it would work without a believable figure in the role. ...
 It is an extraordinary fit.
 Bruno, with his strength and vulnerability, with his head tilted back and his eyes opened wide as if to receive every signal coming in, with his gift for the unexpected gesture, not only inhabits the role but seems to have fathered it."

 Schleinstein subsequently starred in Stroszek (1977), which Herzog wrote especially for him.
 Stroszek has a number of biographical details from Schleinstein's life, including the use of his own flat as the home of Bruno Stroszek.
 He also played his own instruments.

-Herzog has claimed that Schleinstein was deeply suspicious of the director, and nervous of performing in front of the cameras — so had to be "listened to" for several hours on set in order to build his self-esteem.
+Herzog has claimed that Schleinstein was deeply suspicious of the director, and nervous about performing in front of the cameras — so he had to be "listened to" for several hours on set in order to build his self-esteem.
 Schleinstein enjoyed his brief period of fame in Berlin following the release of these films, but said later that "Everybody threw him away."
 Instead, he took up painting and music.
 Schleinstein appeared in Jan Ralske's short documentary film Vergangen, vergessen, vorüber (lit.
 Long-lost and Lay Me Down, 1993), which is a film about Berlin made a few years after the fall of the Berlin Wall separating the eastern and western parts of the city.
 Much later, Ralske also made a short documentary about Schleinstein and his art, called Seeing Things (2009).
 Some of his artwork was shown at the 2004 Outsider Art Fair in New York City.